How Much Sea Moss to Take Daily?

 Sea Moss Pills

 It would not be easy to find a single plant with all of the vitamins and nutrients your body needs, but sea moss comes close.
-It includes vitamin B2, vitamin B12, calcium, chromium, magnesium, zinc, and other minerals, and it has been used as an herbal medication to cure or alleviate flu-like symptoms.
+It includes vitamin B2, vitamin B12, calcium, chromium, magnesium, zinc, and other minerals, and it has been used as herbal medicine to cure or alleviate flu-like symptoms.
 This is why the little sea plant is sometimes referred to as “Nature’s Multi-Vitamin.”

 Most people consume it as a gel (made by boiling raw or dried forms in water) and thickening agents.
 It is also used as a drink in other cultures, cooked with water and combined with milk, sugar, or honey.
 Nowadays, you’re more likely to encounter sea moss in pill or powder form.